 This preparation is for laboratory research purposes only and is not approved by the FDA for human consumption.
 RAD140/Testolone IS NOT A DIETARY OR SPORTS SUPPLEMENT.

-A study performed in 2010 found that After 28 days of dosing with RAD140, the testosterone levels in all three groups was suppressed to approximately 200−300 ng/dL, with similar suppression in all groups, although testosterone levels were significantly different for only the 0.01 mg/kg group (p < 0.05).
+A study performed in 2010 found that after 28 days of testing RAD140, the testosterone levels in all three groups was suppressed to approximately 200−300 ng/dL, with similar suppression in all groups, although testosterone levels were significantly different for only the 0.01 mg/kg group (p < 0.05).

-Although it is not known to be particularly androgenic, there is little available information regarding the safety profile of RAD 140 in women and women should be cautious with participating in clinical research with RAD 140 until more information is available.
+Although it is not known to be particularly androgenic, there is little available information regarding the safety profile of RAD 140 in female test subjects and females should be cautious with participating in clinical research with RAD 140 until more information is available.

 While it is not known to be particularly androgenic on its own, RAD 140 administration can free testosterone that is otherwise bound to SHBG in the male body and this can indirectly increase the risk of hair loss.